Earl006/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-#Solutions to processes and signals
+#Solutions to processes and signals# Solutions to tasks on Processes and signals